jm4l1/jHttpServe/README.md

-# CPPND: Capstone HTTP Server

-This is the Capstone project for in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+#jHttpServe : A Basic HTTP/1.1 Server

 This is a basic implementation of an Hypertext Transer Protocol (HTTP) based on the following RFCs.
+It implements the basic funcitonality of HTTP/1.1, allowing for retreival and uploading of files.
 * [RFC 7230](https://tools.ietf.org/html/rfc7230) - Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing
 * [RFC 7231](https://tools.ietf.org/html/rfc7231) - Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content
 * [RFC 7578](https://tools.ietf.org/html/rfc7578) - Returning Values from Forms: multipart/form-data

+## Supported Operated Systems
+Http

 ## Dependencies for Running Locally
 * cmake >= 3.7